mco-gh/quizaic/docs/client-libraries.md

-# Emblem - Client Libraries
+# Quizrd - Client Libraries

-Emblem applications and tools are expected to interact with application data through the [Content API](./content-api.md).
+Quizrd applications and tools are expected to interact with application data through the [Content API](./content-api.md).
 They can operate that API via HTTP requests directly or use a client library.